JakeRuff/jakeruff.github.io/portfolio.md

 Helped develop a site for the VA Quality Scholars program that has 11 sites throughout the U.S that trains leaders and scholars in healthcare improvement.
 Developed in Divi framework from WordPress, along with custom post types and advanced custom fields to loop through staff members with various different factors such as locations and seniority.

-PHP WordPress Divi Page Builder Advanced Custom Fields Custom Post Types
+Built with: PHP, WordPress, Divi Page Builder, Advanced Custom Fields, Custom Post Types

 [Visit Site](https://vaqs.org)